elnurvl/laravel-keycloak-guard/README.md

 _Default is `null`._

-By default this package **always** will look at first for a `Bearer` token.
+By default, this package **always** will look at first for a `Bearer` token.
 Additionally, if this option is enabled, then it will try to get a token from this custom request param.

 ```php
 // keycloak.php